 Staff and leadership at TPI have been working diligently to address concerns about creating a more welcoming and inclusive environment.
 As we work toward recruiting more supervisors and faculty of color to provide professional mentorship and support, and as we work to diversify our membership as a whole, we are offering this program to provide supplemental support for therapist interns working in our Community Clinic.
 We understand that staff therapists of color are in a uniquely vulnerable position during their tenure at TPI, and we want to ensure that they have access to resources that will prepare them for a professional clinical practice.

-This program is an attempt to address issues related to representation, equity and access by taking an active role in addressing barriers therapists of color may face in becoming leaders at The Psychotherapy Institute.
+This program is an attempt to address issues related to representation, equity, and access by taking an active role in addressing barriers therapists of color may face in becoming leaders at TPI.
+Please visit our Equity and Inclusion page to learn more about our efforts to create a more inclusive environment at The Psychotherapy Institute.

 What are the Benefits for Mentors?

 - Opportunity to develop a mentor relationship with an early career therapist of color.

 - Free membership at TPI while acting in the role of mentor.

 - Introduction to the structure of TPI and support in pursuing interests related to TPI, such as writing, supervision, or teaching.